 7. Assess Vents for Blockage

-If your home has a furnace that vents out the side of the house, examine if anything could be blocking the intake or exhaust.
-Confirm the surrounding region doesn’t have leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Make sure the surrounding region doesn’t have leaves, animal nests, or snow/ice.

 Your HVAC system is a valuable investment with a limited lifetime.
-Depending on use, with regular maintenance you can expect your furnace and air conditioner to run between 8-18 years before you will need to install a new one.
-However, poor maintenance is one of the top reasons for premature replacement HVAC systems ahead of end of average life expectancy.
+Depending on use, with proper maintenance you can expect your furnace and air conditioner to last between 8-18 years before you will need to consider replacement.
+However, poor maintenance is one of the main reasons for early replacement HVAC systems ahead of end of average life expectancy.

-If you’re wondering how much a furnace tune up costs, you can breathe a healthy sigh of relief knowing it’s not going to force an early withdrawal you’re your 401k.
+If you’re wondering how much a furnace tune up costs, you can relax knowing it’s not going to cost a limb.
 Frequently we have special offers in your local area that you can use to justify your next Starbucks run.

-It’s best to take action now and be prepared than to regret it during the coldsnap of the century when your furnace takes a dive.
+It’s preferable to take action now and be prepared than to regret it during the first visit Jack Frost makes this year when your furnace takes a dive.
 If you would like to learn more about what a furnace tune-up includes, or how it benefits you—give our experts a call at 866-397-3787 or schedule an appointment online.